 Our client service teams across the firm play a pivotal role in fulfilling our mission.
 They are a group of individuals who make it their business to understand the intricacies of each client relationship.
 Client service teams include professionals with MBAs, CFAs, CAIAs, Masters of Taxation, Masters of Trust and Wealth Management, Certified Financial Planners, Certified Trust and Fiduciary Advisors, and attorneys.
 They combine technical expertise—in investments, fiduciary oversight, trust management, estate administration, tax compliance, charitable giving, portfolio analysis and more—with the detailed execution that clients need and deserve.
 They typically are clients’ first call when they have a question, concern or news to share.
 Our client service team members are critical guides in helping our clients climb their individual mountains, and we recognized several of our client service colleagues at the highest levels last year, promoting Megan Brune, Kathryn McManus and Greta Meytin to Partner.

 Thoughtful investing is a dedication to rigorous, fundamental research to gain a deep understanding of the businesses, issuers and managers in which we invest our clients’ capital.
 It is the patience to allow the quality of strategies, companies and allocators to compound our clients’ capital over time.
 It is the humility needed to make objective, unbiased decisions—even under pressure—and to learn from our mistakes.
 It is an appreciation of context so that ideas can be kept in proper perspective.
-It is an intense focus on sustainability as a means to outperform.
+It is a focus on sustainability as a means to outperform.
 Thoughtful investing is the belief that teams—through diversity, collaboration and a willingness to challenge one another—best deliver the first-rate performance that we promise to each and every client.